qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

    [(-0.645265993068382+0.7304552549315746j),
    (0.15517002114250228-0.1612116102238258j)]

-and given this decomposition of the initial state in the Floquet states we can easily evaluate the wavefunction that is the solution to :eq:`eq_driven_qubit` at an arbitrary time :math:`t` using the function :meth:`FloquetBasis.from_floquet_basis`
+and given this decomposition of the initial state in the Floquet states we can easily evaluate the wavefunction that is the solution to :eq:`eq_driven_qubit` at an arbitrary time :math:`t` using the function :meth:`FloquetBasis.from_floquet_basis`:

 .. plot::
    :context: